The Beaches of Agnès

 The Beaches of Agnès (Les plages d'Agnès) is a 2008 French documentary film directed by Agnès Varda.
-The film is an autobiographical essay where Varda revisits places from her past, reminisces about life and celebrates her 80th birthday on camera.
-Varda said it would most likely be her last film, but released the Oscar-nominated documentary Faces Places a decade later.
+The film is an autobiographical essay, in which Varda revisits places from her past, reminisces about her life and work, and celebrates her 80th birthday on camera.
+She said it would most likely be her last film, but subsequently released several projects, including the Oscar-nominated documentary Faces Places (2017).

 Style

-Varda uses a wide variety of techniques, combining still images of people, including her past friends, collaborators, lovers and family, with what Claude Lévi-Strauss might term bricolage of garage-sale items, trinkets, and colorful memorabilia juxtaposed in creative combinations, and combines beautiful images in a collage format which revolves around the theme of beaches.
+Varda uses a wide variety of techniques, combining still images of people, including her past friends, collaborators, lovers, and family, with what Claude Lévi-Strauss might term bricolage of garage-sale items, trinkets, and colorful memorabilia juxtaposed in creative combinations, and combines beautiful images in a collage format which revolves around the theme of beaches.
 In the opening shots, she has assistants film her bringing mirrors to a beach in Belgium which she used to visit as a young girl; one mirror is on the sand as a wave washes over it.
 She captures a creative French artistic sensibility with a sincere and playful appreciation for the beauty of film and art and a joie de vivre.